 As children grow and build their identities, the media they consume can become a part of it.

-“Children and young adults can identify closely with TV characters, celebrities or sports stars,” said Katy Hopkins, Ph.D., psychologist with Norton Children’s Medical Associates.
+“Children and young adults can identify closely with TV characters, celebrities or sports stars,” said Katy Hopkins, Ph.D., psychologist with Norton Children’s Medical Group.
 “When one of these celebrities dies, it can definitely trigger grief and sadness.
 If the celebrity is a similar age to the child, it also can make older children and teens consider their own mortality.”

 Celebrity deaths often can echo other memories of loss — grandparents, relatives and friends — which can amplify grief, even though your child may have no direct connection to the person.
 Adults aren’t immune to this phenomenon, either.

 “For children who haven’t yet experienced death in their personal lives, the death of a favorite celebrity can mimic that ‘first death’ experience,” Dr. Hopkins said.
 “A child may become overly concerned about safety for their loved ones, including parents, siblings and friends.”

 Social media gives people the access and ability to understand celebrities more than ever.
 And this access can allow children to build stronger connections to their favorite celebrities in a way that wasn’t possible in the past.
 For a child, reading a favorite celebrity’s tweets can be indistinguishable from a school friend’s.